Website CARE Nepal

 Incumbent’s Name: VACANT

-USAID Adolescent Reproductive Health (ARH) is a youth co-led initiative to empower girls and boys, 10-19 years, including the most marginalized, to attain their reproductive health and rights.
-The goal of the program is to support adolescents to reach their full potential by ensuring they receive correct and appropriate reproductive health (RH) information, guidance, and decision- making skills, creating an environment conducive to making healthy reproductive health decisions and facilitating translation of these decisions into healthy behaviors.
+Social Behavior Change and Health Systems Officer under the direct supervision of the Province Coordinator will be a core member of the USAID Adolescent Reproductive Health (ARH) team.
+USAID ARH is a youth co-led initiative to empower girls and boys, 10-19 years, including the most marginalized, to attain their adolescent reproductive health (ARH) and rights.
+The goal of the program is to support adolescents to reach their full potential by ensuring they receive correct and appropriate reproductive health (RH) information, guidance, and decision-making skills, creating an environment conducive to making healthy reproductive health decisions and facilitating translation of these decisions into healthy behaviors.

 KEY RESPONSIBILITIES AND TASKS:

 - Ensure quality implementation of the Social Analysis and Action (SAA) approach, identifygaps, and take timely corrective measures for implementation though training, coaching and mentoring to ARH facilitators and monitor the sessions closely in coordination with GESI SBC and Social Norms Specialists.

 - Engage in facilitation of seven steps planning processes to ensure timely communication with private and public facilities for availability through coordination with district health offices, province health directorate and all specialists (especially youth mobilization, private sector engagement and quality assurance).

 - Make community visits with groups and identify unequal power relations and conditions that young people in all their diversity experience, as well as specific barriers that girls and young women face in exercising their sexual and reproductive rights.